ayseKn/MapCluster-1/README.md

 ## API

-MyComponent JavaDoc is available online at <...>
+MapCluster JavaDoc is available online at <...>
 "# MapCluster"